-c See Appendix B, Table 1 for information about these formulations.
+^c See Appendix B, Table 1 for information about these formulations.

-d Rare cases of Stevens-Johnson syndrome have been reported with the use of most NNRTIs; the highest incidence of rash was seen among patients who were receiving NVP.
+^d Rare cases of Stevens-Johnson syndrome have been reported with the use of most NNRTIs; the highest incidence of rash was seen among patients who were receiving NVP.

-e Adverse events can include dizziness, somnolence, insomnia, abnormal dreams, depression, suicidality (e.g., suicide, suicide attempt or ideation), confusion, abnormal thinking, impaired concentration, amnesia, agitation, depersonalization, hallucinations, and euphoria.
-Approximately 50% of patients receiving EFV may experience any of these symptoms.
-Symptoms usually subside spontaneously after 2-4 weeks but may necessitate discontinuation of EFV in a small percentage of patients.
+^e Adverse events can include dizziness, somnolence, insomnia, abnormal dreams, depression, suicidality (e.g., suicide, suicide attempt or ideation), confusion, abnormal thinking, impaired concentration, amnesia, agitation, depersonalization, hallucinations, and euphoria.
+Approximately 50% of patients who are receiving EFV may experience any of these symptoms.
+Symptoms usually subside spontaneously after 2-4 weeks, but discontinuation of EFV may be necessary in a small percentage of patients.
+Late-onset neurotoxicities, including ataxia and encephalopathy, have been reported.